Titusville: William Woodward murder trial | WFTV

-TITUSVILLE, Fla. - Closing argument were expected Monday afternoon in the trial of a Brevard County man accused of killing two of his neighbors and severely injuring a third.
-However, the jurors were sent home after the defense and prosecutors got into an argument over the jury instruction for justifiable use of force.
+BREVARD COUNTY, Fla. - Closing arguments were underway Tuesday afternoon in the trial of a 49-year-old Titusville man accused of killing two of his neighbors and severely injuring a third in a Labor Day shooting.

-William Woodward, 49, is charged in the 2012 Labor Day shooting deaths of Gary Lee Hembree and Roger Picior and the attempted murder of Bruce "Timothy" Blake outside his home on Smith Drive in Titusville, police said.
+William Woodward said he was defending his family following weeks of threats when he shot his Smith Drive neighbors on Sept.
+3, 2012.

 Related Headlines